Sorry, we are not accepting any 3D printing requests at this time

 Libraries have always been the great equalizer for information and computer access, and having a 3D printer publicly and freely available opens the technology to all ages and skill sets.
 3D printing also supports the immediate and growing need for people to develop knowledge and skills in STREAM activities (Science, Technology, Reading, Engineering, Arts and Math), allowing community members to create, design and innovate in new and inspiring ways.

-The Library currently has one "LulzBot Mini" 3D Printer, located on the 2nd floor of the Old Town Library.
+The Library currently has one "LulzBot Mini 2" 3D Printer, located on the 2nd floor of the Old Town Library.
 LulzBot Printers are made locally in Loveland, Colorado.
-The Printer prints objects up to 6"x6"x6.2" in a variety of single colors.
+The Printer prints objects up to 5.8"x5.8"x6.7" in a variety of single colors.

+Objects created on the 3D printer are NOT food safe.
 The Library uses plant-based, recyclable PLA plastic (#7).
-PLA does not contain BPA and no safety concerns have been raised about using it with food.
-PLA is not heat resistant.
+PLA does not contain BPA and is NOT heat resistant.

 The entire Poudre River Public Library Community is welcome to use this printing service.
 You do not need a library card to print or to watch items being printed on the printer.
 However, only trained library staff will handle the 3D printer and associated equipment.

 Printing cost is $0.10 per gram of filament.
-Total cost is based on the estimate given by the printing software program.
+Total cost is based on the estimate given by the printing software program (Plus Tax).
 Printing fees are collected at the Circulation Desk at time of pickup.
 Most 3D print items cost $5 or less.

 Printing times vary based on size, complexity, and any backlog.